 Challenging natural selection at the conceptual level is a professionally acceptable act, though this is not true in the view of all evolutionists.
 There are some obvious problems commonly known and discussed about the relevance and usefulness of natural selection as a term, but most evolutionists do not admit this fact publicly.
 They are reluctant to imply any question that sort exists in evolution studies because of the harshness of evolution's critics.
 Any such admissions of doubt provide critics with fuel for stoaking fires of protest against evolution, which are often based on grounds that are religious in nature and not scientific.
 Admitting a fault would be a sign of poor judgment like an admission of fault at the scene of a traffic accident.
 It would also reflect poor public relations management for evolution in the public sphere.
 Indeed, any evolutionist I have met is capable of turning quickly and vehemently against methodological considerations when a criticism or doubt is brought against the evolution model in general, i.e., whenever someone appears to put down evolution as a whole.
 Such criticism sounds hollow to them-like bigotry and religious zealotry.
 Cross-institutional arguments are then brought into play.
 The critic also gets turned into an outsider.
 For many evolutionists, the discussion turns into a class conflict at that point.
 Professional politics takes over control in the verbal exchange.
 This is one reason why there is so much 'heat' generated in the debate.
 The terse process of spiteful labelling often takes place at the outset of discussions, due partly to a quick rejection of opponents' legitimacy, and gets followed up with a turn to uncomplicated terms used in simple-minded fashion.
 The only good response I have found to this is to establish one's legitimacy first; only then can one critique freely.

+Notwithstanding, at the same time evolutionists themselves may be questioning the validity of natural selection in particular cases and consoling each other during their show of solidarity.
 It is not considered in evolutionary circles to be a show of hypocrisy, but rather a matter of good impressions management and saving face.
 Like the structuralists say, the public sphere is a stage that all players come to perform on.
 Things would be simpler if people weren't so human and groups of people were nobler as a rule.
 Alas, it seems that day-to-day practical, institutional concerns take precedence in matters before the public eye even at the highest levels of evolutionary science nowadays.
 Good science can quickly turn very political in character.

 Let's take a look at natural selection as cause, process, and result.
 Darwin saw it as the premier mechanism in nature to guide variation to greater survivability.
 He would never have published The Origin of Species without hypothesizing something like it.
 As a vital component, he presented it as a real world process affecting population survivability where relative advantageous outcomes, but no particular causes, matter.
 I have seen the term handled with considerable methodological imprecision in most evolution discussions.
 Most evolutionists do not differentiate in its use between cause, mechanism, or result.
 It is often hard to know which one they are referring to when they mention natural selection.
 Some think that when talking about a process, it does not matter.